shifted7/data-structures-and-algorithms/README-Data Structures.md

 - Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
 - Within your LinkedList class, include a head property.
 Upon instantiation, an empty Linked List should be created.
 - Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
-- Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
+- Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Nodeâ€™s value somewhere within the list.
 - Define a method called toString which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
 `"{ a } -> { b } -> { c } -> NULL"`
 - Any exceptions or errors that come from your code should be semantic, capturable errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.